tueddy/DelphiGemini/README.md

 - Chatbots
 - Your own unique use cases

-In the following examples, we will use two procedures ('Display' and 'DisplayError') to simplify the examples.
+In the following examples, we will use the procedures 'Display' to simplify the examples.
 > [!TIP]
 >```Pascal
 >  procedure Display(Sender: TObject; Chat: TChat); overload;